 Minimizes Serious Falls

-This is the percentage of patients who have had a major fall.
-Falls resulting in major injuries are considered by many in the nursing home industry to be an indicator of the quality of nursing care at a nursing home.
-Major falls are often the result of lower quality nursing care.
+This is the percentage of patients who suffered from a major fall.
+Falls leading to serious injury are considered to be a barometer of the quality of nursing care at a nursing home.
+Falls leading to injury are often the result of lower quality nursing care.

 Minimizes Urinary Tract Infections